JorgenVatle/coinbase-commerce-meteor/README.md

     // Handle the webhook
 });
 ```
-If you'd rather not have exceptions thrown for invalid/unauthorized webhooks, use our boolean check:
+If you'd rather not have exceptions thrown for invalid/unauthorized webhooks, use the boolean equivalent:
 ```js
 if (Commerce.isValidWebhook(req)) {
     // Webhook is valid!